superjax/inertial_sense_ros/README.md

 # inertial_sense

-A ROS wrapper for the InertialSense uINS3 RTK-GPS-INS sensor.
+A ROS wrapper for the InertialSense uINS3 RTK-GPS-INS and Dual GPS (GPS Compassing) sensor.

 ## NOTICE: